 Traditional.
 Boutique.
 Independent.
 Hybrid.
 Self.
 So many publishing options for today’s authors that, inevitably, the choices one makes today will shape the reception of their work in the future.
 The good gals of Acorn Publishing will return to address the popular select hybrid path.
 Over the past year they’ve signed five SCWCers, including Mikel J. Wilson.
 The first of his Mourning Dove Mysteries, Murder on the Lake of Fire, is out December.
 And from Mandy Urena, her delightful memoir Touchy, Feely Squeezy: Musings of a Masseuse will be released Valentine’s Day, 2018.

 The bulk of sessions we’ll be conducting are posted on the Workshops and Events page, and Advance Submission Reader selection is now open.
 More of both will be added over the next few weeks, so be sure to subscribe to our .COMmunity newsletter to be alerted of important updates.

 SD32 is limited to only 175 conferees.
-We anticipate a sellout crowd, so take advance of discounted pre-registration sooner than later.
-For those planning way ahead, discounted pre-registration also now open for our exclusive 3-track spring immersive in Central Oregon.
-Dates for the Sunriver Writers’ Summit are 26-27, 2018.
+We anticipate a sellout crowd, so take advantage of discounted pre-registration sooner than later.
+For those planning way ahead, discounted pre-registration is also now open for our exclusive 3-track spring immersive in Central Oregon.
+Dates for the Sunriver Writers’ Summit are May 26-27, 2018.

 —Michael Steven Gregory